Fasteners & Supplies

 Structural bolts are an important and necessary part of building a sustainable infrastructure.

 Are you looking for the perfect pieces of hardware for a project?
 Perhaps you don’t know where to turn to find the bolts, pins, and other accessories that you need to finish up a project.
-At Copper State, you will find everything you need, including a variety of different types of NUTS.
+Here at Centennial, you will find everything you need, including a variety of different types of NUTS.
 While they are just small pieces of hardware, nuts are some of the most important, as they keep things held securely in place.
-The following are some of the types of nuts that are available at Copper State:
+The following are some of the types of nuts that are available:

 Acorn Caps – These are specifically used for both safety and appearance.
 For safety reasons, an acorn cap can be used to prevent the end of a bolt from cutting someone or something.
 For appearance, they make the finished project look neater without having the bolt hanging out.